pps789/operating-system-2018/README.md

 > 5. After calling `record_process`, `traverse_process` saves current result to `struct trv_result`. `struct trv_result` contains of `int nr`, `int nr_max` and `strcut prinfo *buf`.
 > 6. After all `traverse_process` end, `sys_ptree(380)` returns the number of total process entries on process.
 > 7. `test_ptree.c` recieves result from `sys_ptree(380)`.
 Then, it prints process tree on cosole.
 Additionally it prints number of copied entries and number of total entires.
+> The full out put is recorded in `output` file.

 > ## Process tree investigation
 > As you build kernel and run `test_ptree.c`,  you can see  process tree printed on the screen.
+> There are 173 active processes. `swapper` process is the root of every other processes.
+And this process has two childeren: `systemd`and `kthreadd`.
+Evry other process is descendant of these two processes.
+> To know about the full content of process tree, read `output`.

 > ## Lessons learned
 > 1. Be familiar with git.
-> 2. I should have took this  course before Call of Duty
+> 2. I should have took this  course before the Call of Duty